logiquebox/chapter-leads-hub/docs/post-event-template.md

 ## Summary 🟡

-_Generally, what's your overview of the event and how it went for you as a Chapter Lead?_
+_Generally, what's your overview of the event?_

+_How did it go for you as a Chapter Lead?_

 _Looking forward to the next event?
 What changes will you be making based on your experience from this event?_